Editor's Note: This story was first published on Oct. 12, 2020. Some details have been updated since then.

 3).
 Check the signature on your Driver's License or state ID card for reference, and stay away from scribbles

-If you’re getting nervous about your signature — or forgetting how you sign your name (which wouldn’t be the weirdest thing that happens in 2020) — Perl recommends looking at the signature on your Driver's License or ID card for reference.
+If you’re getting nervous about your signature — or forgetting how you usually sign your name (hey, it happens) — Perl recommends looking at the signature on your Driver's License or ID card for reference.

 “That signature is one of the signatures we look at.
 That’s what’s on file to be compared,” Perl said.

 Of course, that’s not the only signature of yours on file at your county clerk’s office.
-Also on file is the signature you used the last time you signed your ballot envelope (so for many of you, that’s Colorado’s primary election, which was in June of 2020).
+Also on file is the signature you used the last time you signed your ballot envelope (that might be the November 2020 election).
 And then there’s the time before that, the time before that, and so on.

 The signature check system defaults to an image of the most recent signed document the government received from you.
 If you’re a dedicated voter, that could be as recent as the last time you returned a ballot.